 Geoscience work on the potential to pump super hot subsurface water from near Lakelse Lake so that heat extracted could replace fossil fuels as an energy source in the area continues thanks to a $500,000 grant from the provincial government.
 Announced Jan.
 13, the money furthers what is approaching seven years of probing by Kitselas First Nation-owned Kitselas Geothermal and Borealis GeoPower of Calgary of the potential for an income producing industry.
 When brought to the surface, the superheated water’s steam can be used to turn electricity-generating turbines or pumped to clients who use the heat from the hot water as needed.
 “Basically just like a hot water radiator heating system in a house, the hot water is piped to where [the heat] is needed,” explained David Try, the chair of Kitselas Geothermal.
 “The cooled water returns to the heat source/geothermal system.”
 The $500,000 from the provincial government’s First Nations Clean Energy Business Fund is the maximum amount that the program can provide.
 It’s also viewed as something that can prompt further investment by other agencies or investors, acknowledged Borealis president Alison Thompson.
 Both Kitselas Geothermal and Borealis have emphasized the prospect of clean energy alternatives to fossil fuels to help meet the province’s overall emissions reductions effort as well as local employment and economic spinoffs.
 Some of the ongoing field work to better map out where the superheated water is located involved seismic testing using a technology that did not require clearing trees.
 The Lakelse Lake area has long been regarded as having the potential for a viable geothermal project, something Kitselas Geothermal and Borealis began exploring more in depth in 2014 with drilling following in 2018 on the west side of Lakelse Lake across from the Mount Layton Hotsprings location.
 Should an eventual project be feasible, Kitselas Geothermal and Borealis already have a potential customer in Skeena BioEnergy’s pellet plant.
 It sees value in an eventual pipeline from a geothermal hub to its plant so that heat from the water would replace natural gas in drying fibre before being turned into pellets and so reduce its carbon emissions.
 The City of Terrace was also attracted to the potential and last summer provided support letters for applications by Kitselas and Borealis for additional government grants through the provincial government’s CleanBC Industry Fund.
 “We view this as a positive step forward in an exciting and promising project for Skeena,” said Roger Keery, the president of Skeena Sawmills Ltd, about the $500,000 grant.
 Kitselas Geothermal and Borealis are expected to hear if their application is successful within several months.
 On January 13, 2022 the Honourable Murray Rankin, the B.C.
 Cabinet Minister of Indigenous Relations and Reconciliation, announced funding for Kitselas Geothermal Inc.’s Fuel for Reconciliation project via a First Nations Clean Energy Business Fund grant.
 Borealis GeoPower is an affiliate of KGI and minority owner of the 'Fuel for Reconciliation' project in which the Kitselas Development Corporation owns the controlling stake.

 Borealis is grateful to be in collaboration with Kitselas Geothermal who has aligned itself with the BC First Nations Climate Strategy and Action Plan.
 A Guiding Principle of the Plan is “Collaborate and develop true partnerships between First Nations in BC and governments, the private sector, other Indigenous Peoples, and our society as a whole to effectively address the climate emergency.”
 The proposed geothermal district heating system, Fuel for Reconciliation, would build capacity, resiliency and self-sufficiency in the BC North Coast region.
 Fuel for Reconciliation seeks to decarbonize industries in and around Terrace by providing a clean and affordable energy alternative to fossil fuels.
 The clean energy transition is an act of guardianship that will protect the North Coast from climate change for generations to come.
 Click here to read the official press release.
 Alison Thompson, our CEO, describes how hydrocarbons are a valuable building block in the economy and value chain in her interview.
 However, the unnecessary combustion of fossil fuels creates harmful emissions that pose a risk.
 Thompson encourages people to use a thought experiment where they choose to use or not to use fossil fuels and instead choose a type of renewable energy that is abundant and non-emitting.
 The energy transition does not have to be painful, and geothermal energy is here to help.
-Click here to visit TheFutureEconomy.ca's page.
-"It is an honour to join the ranks of such esteemed professionals."
-APEGA bestowed the 2020 Centennial Leadership Award to our CEO, Alison Thompson, recognizing her distinction in geothermal engineering.
+Click here to visit TheFutureEconomy.ca's page. |

 Archives

-June 2023
+November 2023

 |